 We don’t have many records of Charles Hoffman’s exact movement in the years that followed his appointment to Fort Ellis but we do know that he was quite a diversified businessman.
 Several sources tell us that Hoffman was involved in several different businesses: including banking, mining, farming, horse breeding, and stock raising.
 He later became very involved in local politics serving as Gallatin County commissioner, Alderman of the city, a member of Montana’s first State Senate, president of successive sessions, and was appointed quartermaster general of Governor Leslie’s staff in 1888, a post he held for several years.

-Despite all of his successes, tragedy befell Hoffman in the year 1916, when both his wife and son died within weeks of each other.
-Elizabeth, his wife, died August 10th and Eugene died a few weeks later on September 2nd, in Washington DC, of a short but severe illness.
+Despite all of his successes, tragedy befell Hoffman in the year 1916, when both his wife and son died within a little more than a year of each other.
+Elizabeth, his wife, died August 10th, 1916 and Eugene on September 1, 1917 in Washington DC, of a short but severe illness.
 Perhaps due to this great tragedy, Hoffman moved to California settling in Los Angeles and remarried in 1918.
 Charles Hoffman died in 1923 in a movie theatre in Los Angeles.
-Per his request, his body was transported back to Bozeman where he was buried in Sunset Hills Cemetery next to his first wife Elizabeth.
+Per his request, his body was transported back to Bozeman where he was buried in Sunset Hills Cemetery next to his first wife Elizabeth and their children, Eugene and May.

 -History of the State of Montana by Joaquim Miller